ashishkr568/ashishkr568.github.io/_pages/projects.md

 This space contains details of some of the projects I have worked on to keep myself updated or to automate repetitive manual tasks.
 All codes are available on my <a href="https://github.com/ashishkr568">GitHub</a> repository.
 <p>

-Soon, I will start adding their details over here.

 <style>